ahmetb/kubernetes-network-policy-recipes/03-deny-all-non-whitelisted-traffic-in-the-namespace.md

-# DENY all non-whitelisted traffic in the current namespace
+# DENY all non-whitelisted traffic to a namespace

 💡 **Use Case:** This is a fundamental policy, blocking all cross-pod networking other than the ones whitelisted via the other Network Policies you deploy.